-We have been engaged by the Company to review the European Embedded Value (EEV) basis supplementary information for the six months ended 30 June 2006 set out on page 17 and pages 20 to 25.
+We have been engaged by the Company to review the European Embedded Value (EEV) basis supplementary information for the six months ended 30 June 2006 set out on pages 16 to 23.

-The supplementary information has been prepared in accordance with the EEV Principles issued in May 2004 by the CFO Forum using the methodology and assumptions set out on pages 22 to 24.
-The supplementary information should be read in conjunction with the Group's interim IFRS financial information which is set out on pages 18 and 19 and pages 26 to 38.
+The supplementary information has been prepared in accordance with the EEV Principles issued in May 2004 by the CFO Forum using the methodology and assumptions set out on pages 19 to 22.
+The supplementary information should be read in conjunction with the Group's interim IFRS financial information which is set out on pages 24 to 37.

-We have read the other information contained in the interim report and considered whether it contains any apparent misstatements or material inconsistencies with the supplementary information.
+We have read the other information contained in the Interim Report and considered whether it contains any apparent misstatements or material inconsistencies with the supplementary information.